Read This First

 Prompt 1: Object permanence seems to be wholly based on induction.
 As our inductive experience in a given context repeats in a regular way, our expectations of continued regularity build to a strength sufficient to support a personal ontology, right?
 In other words, inductive regularity is behind the formation of all the objects positioned in our mental map of reality, correct?

-The anchors here are Induction is the process behind our intuitions, Example 1: Medical Diagnoses, and Example 2: Technology Adoption.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Induction is the process behind our intuitions, Example 1: Medical Diagnoses, and Example 2: Technology Adoption in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-The added methodological insight is that Inductive Density should be judged by how it handles error.
+The methodological question in Inductive Density is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 As infants experience objects appearing and disappearing from sight repeatedly, they begin to inductively generalize the pattern: “Even if I can’t see it, the object still exists.”
 This ongoing cycle of observations and inferences contributes to forming the notion of object permanence.